Assets Author API (2026.04-experimental)

 406

-Unacceptable.
+Not Acceptable.
 Indicates that the target resource does not have a current representation that would be acceptable to the user agent, according to the proactive negotiation header fields received in the request.

 500